Michael Peca

 Michael Anthony Peca (born March 26, 1974) is a Canadian former professional ice hockey forward who played in the National Hockey League (NHL) for the Vancouver Canucks, Buffalo Sabres, New York Islanders, Edmonton Oilers, Toronto Maple Leafs, and the Columbus Blue Jackets.
-Peca served as the Washington Capitals player development coach and is an assistant coach for the Rochester Americans as of 2021.
+After retiring as a player, he began a coaching career culminating in NHL assistant coach positions for the Washington Capitals, New York Rangers, and currently the Chicago Blackhawks.

 Playing career

 Peca began his junior career with the Sudbury Wolves of the Ontario Hockey League (OHL) after they selected him in the first round of the 1990 player draft.
 He was traded to the Ottawa 67's where he blossomed into one of the league's top offensive players.
 He was drafted in the second round, 40th overall, by the Vancouver Canucks in the 1992 NHL Entry Draft.
 He made his NHL debut with the Canucks in the 1993–94 season, playing four games before cracking the lineup as a regular in the lockout-shortened 1994–95 season.
 He was then traded to the Buffalo Sabres during the 1995 NHL Entry Draft as part of a package that sent Alexander Mogilny from Buffalo to Vancouver.

 Peca twice won the Frank J. Selke Trophy for being the best defensive forward, in 1996–97 and 2001–02.
 He captained the Buffalo Sabres to the Stanley Cup Finals in 1999.
 His nickname was "Captain Crunch" because of his penchant for delivering bone-crushing open ice hits.
 During the 1997–98 season Peca was suspended three games by the NHL for an illegal hit on Vancouver Canucks defenseman Mattias Öhlund on March 26, 1998.

 For the 2000–01 season, Peca and the Buffalo Sabres could not agree on a contract.
 Peca went without a contract the entire season.
 Peca was later traded to the New York Islanders in exchange for Tim Connolly and Taylor Pyatt, where he led the Islanders to their first playoff berth in seven years.
 Peca was hip-checked by Toronto Maple Leafs' Darcy Tucker during the 2002 Stanley Cup playoffs in game five of the first round.
 The check blew out Peca's MCL and ACL on his left knee, ending his season and delaying his entry into the 2002–03 season.
 No penalty was assessed, but the NHL made clipping illegal as a result of the incident.